gut-leben-in-deutschland/bericht/content/02/report.en.md

 }
 ```

-The same applies to **people with migration background**: Their employment rate rose significantly between 2005 and 2015.
-When it comes to gender, there are still clear differences: The employment rate for men with migration background was only 5.5 percentage points below that of men without migration background.
-But, only 62 per cent of women with migration background were employed, as compared to 77 per cent of women without migration background.
+The same applies to **people with migration background**: Their employment rate rose significantly between 2005 and 2016.
+Nevertheless, clear differences between people with and without migration background persist.
+These differences are less pronounced for men than they are for women.
+In 2016 the employment rate of men with migration background was eight percentage points below the rate of men without migration background.
+The employment rate of women with migration background was 62 per cent, which is more than 15 percentage points lower than that of women without migration background.

 The importance of successfully integrating individuals with a migration background into the labour market has increased given the high number of refugees who came to Germany in the recent past.
 It is important to help refugees by providing opportunities to learn German, get education and vocational training, and by recognising professional qualifications gained in their countries of origin.